moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/outcome-driven-innovation-pilot/jtbd-playbook.md

    - Consider any pain points, hurdles, or workarounds your Job Performer may experience while performing that step.
    - Create a new sticky note for each one you come up with, being aware not to create any duplicates from the previous step.
 1. **Construct Outcome Statements:**
-   - For each sticky generated from the previous steps, construct an Outcome Statement for each of the three dimensions mentioned above (Speed, Predictability/Reliability, andEfficiency/Better Results).
+   - For each sticky generated from the previous steps, construct an Outcome Statement for each of the three dimensions mentioned above (Speed, Reliability, and Efficiency).
    - Continue this process until you have written Outcome Statements for every pain point, hurdle or workaround sticky you created.
 This will essentially cover problems for the entire Job Map.

 **Note:** Your Job can have between 50-150 Outcome Statements.
 These statements will be validated through an [Outcome Statement survey]<!--(/handbook/product/UX/jobs-to-be-done/JTBD-Evaluation-Methods#benchmarking-the-domain)-->.